gnif/LookingGlass/doc/install.rst

 .. _host_install_service:

-Installing the Looking Glass Service
+Installing the Looking Glass service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After installing your IVSHMEM driver, we can now install the Looking Glass Host